 We understand that startups are often busy focusing on making their products and services better and ignore their marketing efforts in the initial stage.
 And this is one of the common mistakes of startups.
 It doesn’t make sense if you want to implement marketing strategies like SEO in later stages.
 It is extremely important to integrate actionable SEO strategies at an initial stage.

 As a startup founder, you already know your startup goals.
 You know where you are now and what you want to achieve.
 It’s the same with SEO.
 Create the right SEO strategy and list down the tasks that will bring value to your efforts.

 Set Realistic SEO Goals

 Goal setting is crucial for startups.
 But you should be realistic and reasonable about the goals you set.
 They should be achievable.
 When you set SEO goals for your startup, you’ll be alert of what you need to achieve in terms of SEO.
-Startups are usually busy focused on keeping their business alive and cope up with all sorts of business challenges and often forget the critical step of setting realistic goals and work towards achieving them.
+Startups are usually busy focusing on keeping their business alive and coping with all sorts of business challenges and often forget the critical step of setting realistic goals and working towards achieving them.

 So how do you set goals for SEO?

 - Traffic volume

 - Customer Quality and Purchase Size